Windows Multi-Source (NG-SIEM)

 maxLimitInMB: 4096

-This fragment sets a memory-based queue configuration for the FileRead sink, used to buffer log data during high ingestion load.
-It is leightweight and suited for temporary queuing.
+This fragment sets a disk-based queue configuration for the UDP Syslog, which is used to buffer log data during high ingestion load.

 next-gen-siem-syslog-tcp: